4awpawz/trio-docs/source/fragments/articles/2020-12-11-page-composition-tut-03.md

 ## Intention Of This Tutorial

-In this tutorial we will explore Trio's advanced page composition.
-Unlike basic page composition, which was the subject of the previous tutorial, <a data-trio-link href="/blog/tutorials/2020/11/16/page-composition-tut-01/">Basic Page Composition With Templates, Fragments And Includes</a>, advanced page composition does require the use of tag-based Node callback modules.
+In this tutorial we will continue to explore Trio's advanced page composition but now we will be using the data found in the JSON files located in the _root/source/data_ folder to add dynamic content to your site's HTML pages.

-Our use case for this tutorial is again trivial and is the same as it was for the previous tutorial.
+Once again our use case for this tutorial is trivial and is the same as it was for the previous tutorial.
 We want Trio to generate an HTML page that contains a page header and a list containing the names of artist and their relevant information.
 If we were to hand code this HTML page, this is what it would look like:

 ```html
 <!DOCTYPE html>